isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-gnats/index.md

 3. Give it some few minutes to kill all the pests in the drains and sinks
 4. Do this as many times as possible until all gnats are completely destroyed.
 ### 5. Placing sticky fly traps in most populated areas
-Take some sticky fly traps like yellow sticky traps; they will attract gnats with their bright color.� Place a few of them in your kitchen, bathroom and table room near the windows.
+Take some sticky fly traps like yellow sticky traps; they will attract gnats with their bright color.
+Place a few of them in your kitchen, bathroom and table room near the windows.

 Gnats love damn sites, if you have plants in your house, place sticky fly trap under the leaves or on top soils.